deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table displays the self-prediction accuracy of multiple models (GPT-40, Llama 70B, and GPT-3.5) before and after training on predicting different properties of their own responses, demonstrating improvement after training.
+> The table presents the results of self-prediction training across multiple models and response properties, showing the improvement in accuracy after training for various properties.

 </details>